opendp/tumult-core/doc/getting-started/index.rst

 .. note:: `PySpark <http://spark.apache.org/docs/latest/api/python/>`__ is a Tumult Core dependency  and will be installed automatically.
 However, PySpark may have `additional dependencies <http://spark.apache.org/docs/latest/api/python/getting_started/install.html#dependencies>`__, such as Java 8.

+..
+   TODO(#1845): Remove this section once Windows support is added.

+.. attention:: If you are installing on a Windows machine, please install `python-flint <https://fredrikj.net/python-flint/>`__ (see `instructions <https://github.com/fredrik-johansson/python-flint/#installation>`__) before installing Tumult Core.

 How this documentation is organized
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^